-Sunil Grover Shares A Picture Selling Vegetable; Is He Taking An Indirect Dig At Kapil Sharma?
+Sunil Grover Shares A Picture Selling Vegetables; Is He Taking An Indirect Dig At Kapil Sharma?

 Kapil Sharma is back with his new show, Family Time With Kapil Sharma.
 The much-awaited game show was premiered on March 25, 2018 on Sony TV.
 Many actors and fans wished the actor-comedian for his return on small screen.

 Kapil's new show was welcomed by a few fans as they liked the new format and praised Kapil for his new attempt.
 But many of them felt the show was boring and wanted the old format back!
-Now, Sunil Grover has shared a picture on social media in which he was seen selling vegetable, which has become a topic of discussion among Kapil and Sunil fans!
+Now, Sunil Grover has shared a picture on social media in which he is seen selling vegetables, which has become a topic of discussion among Kapil and Sunil fans!

-Sunil As Vegetable Seller
+Sunil As A Vegetable Seller

 Sharing the picture, Sunil wrote, "Entrepreneurial."
 This picture became viral and soon fans started advising Sunil to join Kapil's show.
 Many of them even felt it was a dig at Kapil's new show (Is Sunil feeling that selling vegetables is better than joining Kapil's show?
 Just saying!)